lvillasen/RedPitaya-Hello-World/README.md

 # RedPitaya-Hello-World

 Simple projects for the RedPitaya board that illustrate the use of standard IPs from Vivado in combination with modules written in Verilog.
 Tested with Vivado v2019.1, see https://www.xilinx.com/support/download.html.
+It includes 3 simple projects:

+- 1. Binary Counter Displayed on the LEDs

+- 2. Trigger Counter Displayed on the LEDs

+- 3. Arbitrary Signal on Channel 1 of Fast DAC

 ## 1. Binary Counter Displayed on the LEDs